 Warning!

-To prevent damage to the power supply or motherboard, please use a power supply that contains a 24-pin, two 8-pin and one 3-pin power connectors.
-Be sure to connect these power connectors to the 24-pin power connector (JPW1), the 8-pin power connectors (JPW2/JPW3) and the 4-pin power connector (JPW4) on the motherboard.
+To prevent damage to the power supply or motherboard, please use a power supply that contains a 24-pin and two 8-pin power connectors.
+Be sure to connect these power supply connectors to the 24-pin power connector (J22) and two 8-pin power connectors (JPWR1, JPWR2) on the motherboard.
 Failure in doing so will void the manufacturer warranty on your power supply and motherboard.